-Karin Larsen is a former Olympian and award winning sports broadcaster covering BC teams and athletes for 25 years.
+Karin Larsen is a former Olympian and award winning sports broadcaster who covers news and sports for CBC Vancouver.

 Latest from Karin Larsen

 Cowichan Valley becomes B.C.'s newest official wine region

 Grape growers in the Cowichan Valley have been making wine for generations but now the area is finally being recognized officially as a unique wine producing region in B.C.

 Tangled traffic as cars, bikes and horses forced to share the road in Stanley Park

 With three modes of transportation now shoe-horned into a two lane road, frustration and tension is rising on Stanley Park Drive.

 Metro Vancouver's Canada Day celebrations move online and into cars